dallasLab/biol4253/syllabus.md

 ## Grading

 There will be a total of 500 points, consisting of four exams and a final project.
 LSU has a plus-minus grading scale.
-There will be no curve.
+If you have 92.7 points, you still have not gotten to 93, and have an A-.
+There will be no overall curve, but I will likely provide opportunities to improve exam grades.

 |grade| percent |
 | -- |  --    |